 Demand Response Resources may specify an Offered CLAIM10 and Offered CLAIM30.

-A Demand Reduction Offer for a Demand Response Resource that is not cleared for the Day-Ahead Energy Market automatically carries over for use in the Real-Time Energy Market unless modified pursuant to Market Rule 1 Section III.1.10.9.
+A Demand Reduction Offer for a Demand Response Resource that is not cleared for the Day-Ahead Market automatically carries over for use in the Real-Time Energy Market unless modified pursuant to Market Rule 1 Section III.1.10.9.

 Only one Demand Reduction Offer for each Demand Response Resource is in effect at any given time during an Operating Day.

+Demand Response Resources may submit Day-Ahead Ancillary Services Offers for use in the Day-Ahead Market in accordance with Market Rule 1 Section III.1.8.1.

+Dispatchable Asset Related Demands (DARDs)

+A Storage DARD may submit Day-Ahead Ancillary Services Offers for use in the Day-Ahead Market in accordance with Market Rule 1 Section III.1.8.1.

 Non-Market Participant Transmission Customers